andystevens94/RobotWars/README.md

 ## Potential improvements
 * Improve the messaging formatting to make it clearer
 * Add a visual aspect, e.g change to a web app
+* Add collisons (First to collide with opponent wins?)
+* Turn based movement
+* Add obstacles/traps
+* Add a health property and turn the app into a game